gabrielayuso/paragraphxyz-tools/README.md

-# paragraphxyz-json-to-markdown
+# paragraphxyz-tools
-Code to convert paragraph.xyz posts stored as a json structure on arweave to markdown
+Tools that help work with paragraph.xyz posts such as converting the json structure stored on arweave to markdown